PostGuitarist/PostGuitarist/README.md

   </ul>
 </details>

-<h2>The Questions You May Have 😕</h2>
+<h2>The Questions You May Have ❔</h2>
 <details>
   <summary>Who are you? 👨</summary>
   <pre>
   An Information Technolgoy student at Liberty University.
-Studying Data Networkign & Security, and Web and Mobile Programming<br>
+Studying Data Networking & Security, and Web and Mobile Programming<br>
   </pre>
 </details>
 <h2>Worked with</h3>